English, M.A.

 Topics courses with different areas of emphasis may be repeated for a maximum of nine semester hours of credit with the permission of the graduate advisor.

-A grade of C or better is required for all coursework to be applied to the degree program.
+A grade of "C" or better is required for all coursework to be applied to the degree program.

 Creative Writing Specialization